TID arrests two suspects over threats to Israeli nationals in Sri Lanka

 According to Police Spokesman DIG Nihal Thalduwa, the arrests were made in the Colombo and Jaffna regions.

-Sri Lankan security forces were alerted to the Arugam Bay attack plot by Indian intelligence services.
+Sri Lankan security forces were alerted to the Arugam Bay attack plot by intelligence services.

 Arugam Bay, located near Pottuvil in the Ampara district, is a globally renowned tourist destination, popular for surfing, and frequented by many Israeli nationals.
 In response to the intelligence report, Sri Lankan security forces were warned of a potential plan targeting Israeli nationals staying in Arugam Bay.

 The report indicated that the attack could occur between October 19 and 23 and involved two Sri Lankan nationals, one of whom had recently arrived from Iraq.
-Indian intelligence provided Sri Lankan authorities with detailed information, including the names and other specifics of the suspects.
+Intelligence services provided Sri Lankan authorities with detailed information, including the names and other details about the suspects.

 It was revealed that the attack was planned as retaliation for the recent assassination of Hezbollah leaders by Israel.
 Following this intelligence, Sri Lankan security forces took immediate action about two weeks ago, strengthening security in the Eastern Province.